fzero/lhl-lectures/README.md

 # Lighthouse Labs lectures

-Simple stuff: one folder for each lecture - but for the NEW CURRICULUM!
+Simple stuff: one folder for each lecture

-TODO: Maybe make this public?